Iridescent: A Framework Enabling Online System Implementation Specialization: Related Work

-Transparent Dynamic Optimization (TDO) techniques such as Dynamo~\cite{bala2000dynamo}, The Transmeta Code Morphing Software~\cite{dehnert2003transmeta}, DynamoRIO~\cite{bruening2003infrastructure}, optimize code at runtime without requiring any modifications by capturing and optimizing traces (sequences of instructions) that are commonly executed.
-These optimization techniques are broadly applicable optimization techniques that target a broad spectrum.
-As a result, do not typically leverage any domain-specific, situation-specific optimizations as these techniques do not have a way of obtaining that knowledge.

-\fakepara{Domain-Specific Specializations.}In recent times, value specializations have extended beyond interpreted languages for specific use cases such as value specializations for GPU kernels~\cite{georgakoudis2025proteus}, or through increment specializations for packet processing frameworks~\cite{ruffy2024incremental,miano2022domain,farshin2021packetmill}. \sys provides a general framework for configuring, applying, exploring, and selecting such specializations at runtime.
+\fakepara{Domain-specific specializations.} Recently, value specializations have extended beyond interpreted languages for specific use cases such as value specializations for GPU kernels~\cite{georgakoudis2025proteus}, or through incremental specializations for packet processing frameworks~\cite{ruffy2024incremental,miano2022domain,farshin2021packetmill}. \sys provides a general framework for configuring, applying, exploring, and selecting such specializations at runtime.

-\fakepara{Feedback-Driven Optimizations (FDO).} FDO~\cite{chen2016autofdo,panchenko2019bolt,holzle1994optimizing,dehnert2003transmeta,ottoni2018hhvm,selakovic2017actionable,stephenson2021pgz}, also known as PGO (Profile-Guided Optimizations), are typically multi-run optimizations consisting of multiple executions of the program to be optimized.
-First the optimization collects relevant metrics from a benchmarking run and then uses these metrics to generate optimized versions of the code.
-FDO techniques in their current form lack flexibility as they are specialized to work well for only one workload (the workload it was trained on).
-FDO optimizations typically do not adapt well to change in workload or environment settings.

-\fakepara{AutoTuning.} AutoTuning allows developers to automatically find the best values of various configuration parameters at runtime without requiring the developers to manually try all possible combinations.
-Similar to FDO techniques, AutoTuning techniques~\cite{van2017automatic,sriraman2018mutune} often perform tuning through trial runs to find optimal values for different parameters.
-Some AutoTuning techniques such as OPPerTune~\cite{somashekar2024oppertune} and SoftSKU~\cite{sriraman2019softsku} apply the AutoTuning paradigm of measurement-driven search at runtime without any trials.
-However, these techniques are limited to environmental parameters and knobs as they work transparently with respect to the deployed application. \sys enables the AutoTuning paradigm of measurement-driven search at runtime to find the best combination of specializations for the system.